Publications

 Debevec, Paul; Wenger, Andreas; Tchou, Chris; Gardner, Andrew; Waese, Jamie; Hawkins, Tim

-A Lighting Reproduction Approach to Live-Action Compositing Inproceedings
+A Lighting Reproduction Approach to Live-Action Compositing Proceedings Article

 In: SIGGRAPH 2002, pp. 547–556, San Antonio, TX, 2002.